-By default all packages are you publish in Verdaccio are accessible for all public, we totally recommend protect your registry from external non authorized users updating
+By default all packages you publish in Verdaccio are accessible for all users.
+We recommend protecting your registry from external non-authorized users by updating the

 access property of your packages to

 packages: "@my-company/*": access: $authenticated publish: $authenticated "@*/*": access: $authenticated publish: $authenticated "**": access: $authenticated publish: $authenticated

-That way, nobody will take advantage of your registry unless it's authorized and private packages won't be displayed in the User Interface.
+That way, nobody can access your registry unless they are authorized, and private packages won't be displayed in the web interface.